 According to Tswaile, you can only use what’s yours.

-“And if you don’t have any of those, or you don’t want to change the objectives attached to such savings and investments, then loans are your only way out – unless you can find a side hustle which can quickly replace your lost income,” he explains.
+“And if you don’t have any of those, or you don’t want to change the objectives, then loans are your only way out – unless you can find a side hustle which can quickly replace your lost income,” he explains.

 We allow readers to compare savings accounts from the top South African banks.
 Click here for more.